IBM/aspera-cli/docs/README.erb.md

 A command line argument is typically designed as option if:

 - It is optional, or
-- It is a mandatory parameter with a default value that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).
+- It is a mandatory parameter with a default value that would benefit from being set persistently (that is, in a configuration file or environment variable, for example, URL and credentials).

 ### Interactive Input